Impact Investment.Northside Station.jpg

 The Center for Resilient Schools and Communities

-The Center for Resilient Schools and Communities works with Spartanburg County families, schools, and communities to build supports and systems that increase children’s success, particularly in neighborhoods where educational disparities exist.
+The Center for Resilient Schools and Communities works with Spartanburg County families, schools, and communities to build supports and systems that increase children’s success.

 Out-of-School Time Collaborative

-The Spartanburg County Out-of-School Time Collaborative exists to close persistent opportunity gaps by improving, expanding, and sustaining high-quality after-school and summer programs for middle and high school-age youth.
+The Spartanburg County Out-of-School Time Collaborative improve, expand and sustain high-quality after-school and summer programs for middle and high school-age youth.
 Fundamentals training is available for all OST youth-service providers.

 No matter how good your process is, it can be better.
 It can have better quality, cost, or time.
 This is continuous improvement.
 It applies regardless of your organization’s mission.